Otherside Lounge bombing: Eric Rudolph

 In January 1998, another bombing occurred at an abortion clinic in Birmingham, Alabama, killing one person.
 Shortly thereafter, Eric Rudolph became the prime suspect for that bombing, and further forensic evidence linked him to the bombings in the Atlanta metropolitan area the previous year.
 In May 1998, investigators reported that Rudolph had been charged for the Birmingham bombing and was wanted for questioning regarding the Atlanta bombings.
 By December 1998, based on forensics analysis of the Atlanta bombings, Rudolph was further charged with those bombings as well.
 At the time, Rudolph was still on the run, and, according to the Southern Poverty Law Center, "the object of one of the largest sustained manhunts in FBI history".
 In November 2000, grand juries officially indicted Rudolph for the bombings.
 On May 30, 2003, Rudolph was arrested in Murphy, North Carolina.
 On June 2, he appeared before a Federal judge.
 In April 2005, Rudolph admitted to committing all four bombings as part of a plea bargain where he would avoid the death penalty, instead being sentenced to four life sentences in prison.
 Rudolph claimed that he had targeted the Otherside Lounge because he believed that the gay rights movement was "a direct assault upon the long-term health and integrity of civilization" and that, while he did not mind closeted homosexuality, he believed that societal acceptance of it "should be ruthlessly opposed".

 Otherside Lounge

-The nightclub reopened within a week of the bombing, but attendance remained significantly less than before the incident.
+The nightclub reopened within a week of the bombing, but attendance remained significantly lower than before the incident.
 According to a 2017 article from The Georgia Voice, "Between the loss of cashflow, equity and paying for renovations, the bombing cost Beverly [one of the owners of the nightclub] about $5.8 million."
-In addition, the nightclub was subject to about 20 lawsuits, mostly from former patrons, and while the nightclub won every case, having to attend the cases took a toll on the owners.
-Due to this, as well as the small amount paid by the nightclub's insurance, the Otherside Lounge closed about two years after the explosion.
+In addition, the nightclub was subject to about 20 lawsuits, mostly from former patrons, and while the club won every case, having to attend to the cases took a toll on the owners.
+Due to this, as well as the small payout by the nightclub's insurance, the Otherside Lounge closed about two years after the bombing.
 The nightclub had been in operation since 1990.

-The building that housed the nightclub is located in the same strip mall as the Gold Massage Spa, one of the spas targeted in the 2021 Atlanta spa shootings.
+The building that housed the nightclub was located next door to the Gold Massage Spa, one of the spas targeted in the 2021 Atlanta spa shootings.